 - Mr Creosote from Monty Python's The Meaning of Life vomits periodically.
-When he eats a mint, he explodes and covers everyone in vomit.
+When he swallows a mint, he explodes and covers everyone in vomit (and guts).

 - The Baby-Sitters Club: Mallory's little sister Margo is known for her weak stomach and tends to throw up easily.

 - In the second Captain Underpants spinoff "Ook and Gluk", the baby dinosaur Lily vomits when she's the slightest bit dizzy.
 She uses it to her advantage in one instance where she spins around in order to vomit into J. P. Goppernopper's mouth.

 - In Ramona Quimby, when Roberta was two months old, she periodically spat up.

 - The Locked Tomb: Harrow the Ninth: The events of the previous book destroys Harrowhark's psyche to the point that she vomits all the time at the beginning of the story.

 - In John Dies at the End, Amy's pain medication makes her vomit easily, which as a teenager earned her the nickname 'Cucumber' in reference to the way that certain species of sea cucumber will throw up when threatened.